 Credit risk arises from cash and temporary investments, accounts receivable and derivative financial instruments.
 To manage credit risk associated with cash and temporary investments, the Company places these financial assets with governments, major financial institutions, or other creditworthy counterparties, and performs ongoing reviews of these entities.
 To manage credit risk associated with accounts receivable, the Company reviews the credit history of each new customer, monitors the financial condition and credit limits of its customers, and keeps the average daily sales outstanding within an acceptable range.
 The Company works with customers to ensure timely payments, and in certain cases, requires financial security, including letters of credit.
-CN also obtains credit insurance for certain high risk customers.
-Although the Company believes there are no significant concentrations of customer credit risk, economic conditions can affect the Company's customers and can result in an increase to the Company's credit risk and exposure to business failures of its customers.
+CN also obtains credit risk, economic conditions can affect the Company's customers and can result in an increase to the Company's credit risk and exposure to business failures of its customers.
 A widespread deterioration of customer credit and business failures of customers could have a material adverse effect on the Company's results of operations, financial position or liquidity.
 The Company considers the risk due to the possible non-performance by its customers to be remote.